 Lago Federa – This day is also heavily steeped in WWI history.
 After a short transfer to the Falzarego pass, just below Lagazoui, we’ll hike up into the famed Cinque Torri region, an area of rocky spires and many WWI tunnels and memorials.

 We like to take a more scenic, alternate alta via route, detouring along wooded trails to the quiet Croda da Lago, a friendly hut next to a tranquil lake.
 Croda da Lago is a modest hut, with an intimate dining room that invites interaction.
-We’ll stay in a variety of small dorms.
+We’ll stay in a smaller private dormitory.

 Pelmo – Our trail today starts with a gentle ascent to a small local pass and then carries us further south, descending first through meadows and then forest toward the mighty Pelmo peak.
 The impressive North wall of the Pelmo soars over 3000 ft straight up, and we’ll traverse along the base of this to the Staulanza pass.

 Continuing from Staulanza, we’ll pass a couple of pleasant alpine farms and start climbing again up the north slope of the Torre di Coldai.
 Finally we reach the Coldai hut, our home for the night, a comfortable refuge nestled in the high, rocky peaks.

 Civetta – An impressive day today as we first make a quick crossing of the Coldai pass and down to a small, beautiful lake.
 From the Lago di Coldai, we traverse again, this time along the Civetta, a breathtaking mountain wall that towers above us on our left.
 If time permits, we’ll make a short detour up to the Tissi hut, perched dramatically on the edge of a cliff, with views of the Civetta on one side, and views seemingly to forever on the other.

 Leaving Tissi, we descend through meadows and then forest to the Vazzoler hut.
 The Civetta is just as impressive from this aspect as it is from the Tissi, and the Vazzoler has an inviting location with a pleasant outdoor terrace.